dizzydwarfus/nba-data-scraper/README.md

 ## Second: use return DataFrame as input to scrape_game_data method
 game_data = nba_scraper.scrape_game_data(schedule_df=schedule_data)
 ```

-## Work in Progress
-- Further documentation in the docs/ folder.
-- Additional examples in the examples/ folder.
-- Comprehensive tests in the tests/ folder.

 ## License
 See the [LICENSE](LICENSE) file for details.